 The best toothpaste for babies and children

 With the toothbrush sorted, you'll need to choose a toothpaste.
 There is a lot to think about here: Does your child like it?
 Does it have the correct amount of fluoride for their age?
 Are there any ingredients you'd rather avoid?

 Discover the best toothpastes for babies and children, whatever preferences you or they may have.

 Children's dentist visits

-Your child should have their first dental checkup by age two and continue with regular visits every year, or more often if advised.
+Your child should have their first dental checkup by age one, or within six months of the first tooth eruption and continue with regular visits every year, or more often if advised.
 Treating tooth decay or other problems is far easier – for them and for you – with early intervention.
 Here are some of the treatments your dentist might recommend for your child: